 As Soon as Possible

 Under SIPC’s oversight, the Trustee gathers the names and addresses of all customers who had an account with the brokerage firm within the previous 12 months.
 The timing of this step depends on the accuracy of the books and records of the brokerage firm and on the size of the case.
 The Trustee works to get this completed as soon as possible.
 At the same time, the Trustee works to get approval from the court for claim forms.
-Once the court approves the claim forms, the Trustee publishes notice of the case and mails the claim forms to customers who had an account with the brokerage firm within the previous 12 months.
+Once the court approves the claim forms, the Trustee publishes notice of the case and: (a) creates an electronic claim form process whereby customers can file a claim with the Trustee using the internet; and (b) mails the claim forms to customers who had an account with the brokerage firm within the previous 12 months.
 Customers have a specified time period in which to file claims.
 Failure to file a claim on time may result in the loss of all or a portion of the claim.
 See How the Claims Process Works and Deadlines.
 The Trustee works to recover assets belonging to the brokerage firm and its customers.
 In some cases, this involves lawsuits to recover assets.
 The Trustee also investigates the reasons for the brokerage firm’s failure and reports the reasons to the Court and SIPC.

 Direct Payment Procedure